DavidGhawi/Check-In-Application/1-overview.md

 Student ID: `21049134`

-The application is created to advance workplace mental health and wellbeing for employees.
-Employees will be able to check in and express their emotions via this application, giving immediate feedback on their emotional status.
-Companies may keep an eye on this feedback and get alerts for workers who might need further assistance or intervention.

-With the use of this application, companies will be able to proactively detect and address concerns pertaining to employee welfare while also fostering a good and encouraging work environment.
-Employers may build focused treatments and enhance the general wellness of their staff by tracking and monitoring employee wellbeing.

-The usage of this application will be especially beneficial for businesses with a sizable staff, several locations, and high stress working conditions.
-Businesses may access information on employee wellness, quickly spot trends and patterns, and decide how best to assist their staff and allocate resources.
+The application is designed with the goal of promoting workplace mental health and acts as a proactive tool for both management and employees.
+Through a simple interface, such as clicking on an icon like a smiling face, workers log in and "check-in" their present emotional state.
+The management is kept up to date due to this straightforward, fast feedback system.

+Within the same application, a unique management portal allows real-time monitoring of this feedback.
+The system is programmed to send alerts to management when an employee's check-ins suggest the need for additional support.
+This ensures timely intervention and assistance.

+The application also provides a set of analytical tools.
+These give businesses the ability to track, monitor, and assess the overall health of their workforce, supporting the creation of focused plans to improve wellness and promote a positive work environment.

+This application is particularly beneficial for businesses with large workforces, multiple locations, or high-stress work conditions.
+It enables efficient access to wellbeing data, helping identify trends, patterns, and resource allocation strategies.

-The application is a useful tool for fostering workplace mental health and wellbeing among employees.
-It attempts to raise employee happiness, lower absenteeism and turnover rates, and ultimately benefit both workers and companies.
+By leveraging a broad range of SDK features, the application aims to enhance employee happiness, reduce absenteeism, and turnover rates, and provide mutual benefits for both employees and businesses.